MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/configuration-options-for-the-office-2016-deployment-tool.md

 Optional.
 Default value is **0** if not specified.

 Set **SCLCacheOverride** to 1 if you're using shared computer activation and you want to roam the licensing token.
 Use in conjunction with SCLCacheOverrideDirectory.
 This is only needed if you choose to move the licensing token from its default location.
-For more information, see [Overview of shared computer activation for Office 365 ProPlus](overview-of-shared-computer-activation-for-office-365-proplus.md).
+For more information, see [Overview of shared computer activation for Microsoft 365 Apps](overview-of-shared-computer-activation-for-office-365-proplus.md).

 Allowed values: